padok-team/terraform-google-bastion/README.md

 This module uses the OSLogin feature of GCP, this makes the legacy SSH Metadata setup stop working on the bastion VM.

-> :information the OSLogin 2FA option to connect to bastion instance is enabled by default.
+> :information_source: the OSLogin 2FA option to connect to bastion instance is enabled by default.
 Set variable `two_factor` to `false` if not needed.

 > :warning: For users external to your organization you will need to give them at org-level this role `roles/compute.osLoginExternalUser`